Sam Jam: Production

 In the early 2020, producer Allu Aravind announced that a new talk show is about to launch on aha.
-But due to COVID-19 pandemic, the show got delayed.
+But due to the COVID-19 pandemic, the show got delayed.
 Finally, the show was officially announced on 6 November 2020.
-Promotional press meet was held that day.
-Allu Aravind announced that Samantha is hosting the show and B. V. Nandini Reddy will be the creative director of the show.
+A promotional press meet was held that day.
+Allu Aravind announced that Samantha is hosting the show, and B. V. Nandini Reddy will be the creative director of the show.

 Episodes

-Vijay Deverakonda is the first guest to enter the show followed by Rana Daggubati, Nag Ashwin, Tamannaah, Saina Nehwal, Parupalli Kashyap, Rakul Preet Singh, Krish Jagarlamudi, Chiranjeevi and Allu Arjun.
+Vijay Deverakonda is the first guest to enter the show followed by Rana Daggubati, Nag Ashwin, Tamannaah Bhatia, Saina Nehwal, Parupalli Kashyap, Rakul Preet Singh, Krish Jagarlamudi, Chiranjeevi and Allu Arjun.

 Reception

 While writing about the talk show, Karthik Keramalu of Film Companion stated that: "There’s a certain casualness and a sense of intimacy when a celebrity interviews another, and that seems to be the USP of many new talk shows in Telugu."
 Sakshi Post criticized the show by opining that Sam Jam is mishmash of other several Telugu programmes like Bathuku Jatka Bandi, Ali tho Saradaga and Cash.